Cartucho/mAP/README.md

 First, your **detection-results** are sorted by decreasing confidence values.

-TODO: Add example image of objects sorted by decreasing confidence score
+(TODO: Add example image of objects sorted by decreasing confidence score)

-Then, each of these detections (from higher to lower confidence) are assigned to the **ground-truth** objects.
+Then, each of these detections (from higher to lower confidence) is assigned to a **ground-truth** object.
 We have a true positive when they share the **same label** and a significant overlap **IoU >= 0.5** (Intersection over Union greater than 50%).

-TODO: improve this image
+(TODO: improve this image)
 <img src="https://user-images.githubusercontent.com/15831541/37725175-45b9e1a6-2d2a-11e8-8c15-2fb4d716ca9a.png" width="35%" height="35%" />

 Note that we also want to avoid multiple detections of the same object.
-Hence, if a detection is assigned to a ground-truth object that was already used it will be evaluated as a false positive.
+Therefore, a repeated detection of a ground-truth object is a false positive.

-TODO: add example explaining
+(TODO: add example image to assist explanation)

-Using this criterium, we calculate the precision/recall curve.
-E.g:
+Using this criterion, we calculate the precision/recall curve.
+E.g.:

-TODO: improve this image
+(TODO: improve this image)
 <img src="https://user-images.githubusercontent.com/15831541/43008995-64dd53ce-8c34-11e8-8a2c-4567b1311910.png" width="45%" height="45%" />

 Then we compute a version of the measured precision/recall curve with **precision monotonically decreasing** (shown in light red), by setting the precision for recall `r` to the maximum precision obtained for any recall `r' > r`.